ukparliament/ontologies/meta/weeknotes/2023/46/index.md

 All of this changed back in [week 38](https://ukparliament.github.io/ontologies/meta/weeknotes/2023/38/#thrilling-news-for-fans-of-statutory-instruments), when we added [step collections](https://ukparliament.github.io/ontologies/procedure/maps/meta/design-notes/#step-collections) to our [procedure model](https://ukparliament.github.io/ontologies/procedure/procedure-ontology), placing what does and doe not appear on our website timelines firmly in the hands of our crack team of librarians.
 Since then, Ayesha and Claire have been slaving away updating our secondary legislation maps to reflect reporting criteria.
 Not only that, with [thimblettes](https://www.ebay.co.uk/itm/142573344518) on repeat order, they've been leafing through JCSI reports since 2017 - back to day zero of our much-loved statutory instrument service.
 Particularly fine work Ayesha and Claire and particularly deserving of our much coveted Librarian of the Week award.
 Or LOTW as our acronym loving colleagues might say.

 For reasons aforementioned, you won't find such steps on our website timelines.
 But, for those interested, Librarian Jayne has added a whole new set of queries to our much celebrated [SPARQL library](https://ukparliament.github.io/ontologies/procedure/meta/queries/instrument-types/statutory-instruments/committees/#jcsi).
 I mean, would you expect anything less?
+At this point, you may well be asking, why only seven queries when there are eight criteria.
+Having checked in with Committee Clerk Jonathan, we were informed that two of the categories came up so infrequently, they were hardly worth bothering with.
+So we collapsed two of the criteria into one overarching 'other reasons' category.
+Should the committee start reporting under such criteria, then, obviously, we will split the combined query into two.

 At this point we know exactly what our dear reader - ever the pedantic proceduralist - is thinking: what about instruments that are laid before the Commons only and are scrutinised by the [Select Committee on Statutory Instruments](https://committees.parliament.uk/committee/149/statutory-instruments-select-committee)?
 Fear not, dear reader, all that work is done too, as [Jayne's SCSI queries](https://ukparliament.github.io/ontologies/procedure/meta/queries/instrument-types/statutory-instruments/committees/#jcsis) testify.
 As if we'd let you down.